michaelrsweet/michaelrsweet.github.com/pappl/index.md

 PAPPL is Copyright © 2019-2020 by Michael R Sweet.

-This software is licensed under the Apache License Version 2.0 with an exception to allow linking against GPL2/LGPL2 software (like older versions of CUPS).
+This software is licensed under the Apache License Version 2.0 with an (optional) exception to allow linking against GPL2/LGPL2 software (like older versions of CUPS).
 See the files "LICENSE" and "NOTICE" for more information.

 This software is based loosely on the "ippeveprinter.c" code from [CUPS][11].